Wall Street Analyst Upgrade NiSource Inc. [NI]. What else is Wall St. saying

 Sponsored

-– Initiates 2022 guidance that is consistent with 5 to 7 percent near-term and 7 to 9 percent long-term growth commitments.
+Ms. D’Angelo joined NiSource in 2019 and quickly ascended to the top leadership position in the legal function after distinguishing herself supporting the Board of Directors and the Chief Executive Officer, and by supporting the company and its operating companies on legal, safety, compliance, governance, and employee-related matters.
+She has been an instrumental part of the NiSource leadership team.

-NiSource Inc. represents 393.20 million in outstanding shares, while the company has a total market value of $9.94 billion with the latest information.
-NI stock price has been found in the range of $25.11 to $25.325.
+It opened the trading session at $25.08, the shares rose to $25.24 and dropped to $24.95, the range by which the price of stock traded the whole day.
+The daily chart for NI points out that the company has recorded -1.33% loss over the past six months.
+However, it is still -19.58% lower than its most recent low trading price.

-If compared to the average trading volume of 3.62M shares, NI reached a trading volume of 4124163 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.63M shares, NI reached to a volume of 9879851 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about NiSource Inc. [NI]: